Dashron/Roads/README.md

         // Incomplete.
 See step 1.
         resources : ...,
         methods : {
-            GET : function (url, body, headers) {
+            // Whenever a GET request is made to this resource, it will execute the following function GET : function (url, body, headers) {
-                // URL query string parameter.
-                url.query.page;
+                // URL is parsed via the url module.
+The following code will access the querystring parameter "page" url.query.page;

-                // JSON or query string body, parsed depending on the content-type header. body.name;
+                // JSON or query body, parsed depending on the content-type header. body.name;

                 // Incomplete, see step 3.